-1. In Wave Analytics, click the gear icon (🔯) and then click Data Monitor to open the data monitor.

-3. To download the dataflow definition file, click Download in the actions list (1).
+- In Wave Analytics, click the gear icon () and then click Data Manager.
+The data manager opens on the Monitor tab, with the Jobs view selected by default. - 2.
+Select Dataflow View. - 3.
+To download the dataflow definition file, click Download in the actions list (1).